-The original author states: "Water baptism, on the other hand, in the Christian formula, could not have been understood by Nicodemus, because it did not exist at the time."
-If by the term "Christian formula" the original author means baptism by immersion in water then it most certainly did exist at the time and was extremely well known.
+The Author states: "Water baptism, on the other hand, in the Christian formula, could not have been understood by Nicodemus, because it did not exist at the time."
+If by the term "Christian formula" The author means baptism by immersion in water then it most certainly did exist at the time and was extremely well known.
 "And he came into all the country about Jordan, preaching the baptism of repentance for the remission of sins;" (Luke 3:3 KJV) "Then said he to the multitude that came forth to be baptized of him, O generation of vipers, who hath warned you to flee from the wrath to come?"
 (Luke 3:7 KJV)

 "And there went out unto him all the land of Judaea, and they of Jerusalem, and were all baptized of him in the river of Jordan, confessing their sins."
 (Mark 1:5 KJV)

 Nicodemus knew about baptism.

 One cannot read the story of John and conclude anything about him, especially baptism, was unknown unless one rationalizes and speculates.

 The author seems to say that the verse implies "born of the spirit and of the Spirit" and thus has no connection with actual water.